vatpac-technology/sops/docs/terminal/sydney.md

 !!! phraseology
     **SFE:** "QLK402, Sydney Director, descend to `A040`, 25 miles to run"

+!!! warning "Important"
+    Particular care should be taken not to descend aircraft on downwind for runway 16R below `A040` until they are clear of the YSBK SID & RNP paths.

+    SFW has [no requirements](#between-sba-and-tcu) for aircraft tracking via a YSBK SID by default.

 SFW/SFE may provide distance to touchdown, when transferring an aircraft to tower after the aircraft is established on their approach runway centreline.

 !!! phraseology
     **SFE:** "QFA490, 8 miles to touchdown, contact tower 120.5"

+### YSBK Operations
+#### Departures
+IFR departures from YSBK will be [coordinated by BK ADC](#bk-adc) to SBA.
+SBA must [onwards coordinate](#between-sba-and-tcu) with the most appropriate TCU controller before releasing the aircraft.

+These aircraft will be assigned `A030` (unless otherwise coordinated) and should be passed from SBA directly to the controller responsible for the airspace in which the SID terminates (generally **SWA** or **SRA**).

+!!! note
+    With high traffic levels during day VMC, it may be more efficient to process IFR departures via a [coded clearance](#bankstown-coded-clearances).

+#### Arrivals
+IFR aircraft inbound to YSBK will be cleared direct to the RNP IAF and [coordinated with SBA](#between-sba-and-tcu).
+They should be handed to SBA not below `A030`.

+SBA will [coordinate with BK ADC](#bk-adc) and clear the aircraft for the approach.

+!!! note
+    By day VMC, IFR aircraft should be processed via a [coded clearance](#bankstown-coded-clearances).

 ### YWLM STARs
 YWLM arrivals from the south and west will transit the SY TCU as they descend.
 BIK/KAT will provide these aircraft with their STAR clearance and initial descent, before conduct heads-up coordination with the relevant SY TCU controller to facilitate further descent.